 - 1. Name of the department

 - Mathematics

 - 2. Year of Establishment

+- 1989

-- 3. Names of Programmes / Courses offered (UG, PG, M.Phil., Ph.D., Integrated Masters; Integrated Ph.D., etc.) - U.G - 4.
-Names of Interdisciplinary courses and the departments/units involved - No - 5.
-Annual/ semester/choice based credit system (programme wise) - Annual.
+- 3. .
+Names of Programmes / Courses offered (UG, PG, M.Phil., Ph.D., Integrated Masters; Integrated Ph.D., etc.)

+- U.G

+- 4. Names of Interdisciplinary courses and the departments/units involved

+- The faculty is also HOD of computer department.

+- 5. Annual/ semester/choice based credit system (programme wise)

+- Annual.

-- 6. Participation of the department in the courses offered by other departments - - 7.
-Courses in collaboration with other universities, industries, foreign institutions, etc.
+- 6. Participation of the department in the courses offered by other departments

+- The faculty teaches environment studies subject in other department.

+- 7. Courses in collaboration with other universities, industries, foreign institutions, etc.

-No, Such courses is in action.
+- No, Such courses is in action.

 - 8. Details of courses/programmes discontinued (if any) with reasons

 - None of the courses discontinued.

 - 9. Number of Teaching posts